Animism: Indian-origin religions

 In Buddhism's Pali canon, the banyan (Pali: nigrodha) is referenced numerous times.
 Typical metaphors allude to the banyan's epiphytic nature, likening the banyan's supplanting of a host tree as comparable to the way sensual desire (kāma) overcomes humans.

 Mun (also known as Munism or Bongthingism) is the traditional polytheistic, animist, shamanistic, and syncretic religion of the Lepcha people.

+Sanamahism is an ethnic religion of the Meitei people of Kangleipak (Manipur) in Northeast India.
+It is a polytheistic and animist religion and is named after Lainingthou Sanamahi, one of the most important deities of the Meitei faith.

+Chinese religions

+Shendao (神道 (shéndào, the Way of the Gods)) is a term originated by Chinese folk religions influenced by, Mohist, Confucian and Taoist philosophy, referring to the divine order of nature or the Wuxing.

+The Shang dynasty's state religion was practiced from 1600 BCE to 1046 BCE, and was built on the idea of spiritualizing natural phenomena.